 How do I register for a closed course?
 You must obtain permission from the class instructor to register for a closed class.
-Complete the online Closed/Time Period Class Permissions Form.
-If instructor grants permissions, students will be notified via email when it is ok to register for the class on-line.
+Instructors granting permission will complete an on-line form which is processed by One Stop.
+Students granted permission to a closed class will be notified via email when it is ok to register for the class on-line.

 How many credit hours should I take each semester?
-A three credit-hour undergraduate course normally meets three hours per week in class and requires a minimum of six hours per week of outside preparation/study time.
-A standard academic load is five courses (15 credit hours) - a 45-hour per week commitment of class time and outside preparation/study time.
+A three credit-hour undergraduate course normally meets three hours per week in class and requires a minimum of six hours per week of outside preparation/ study time.
+A standard academic load is five courses (15 credit hours) - a 45-hour per week commitment of class time and outside preparation/ study time.
 No student should carry more than 18 credit hours in a semester, except to meet a program requirement.
-The Associate Dean of Academic Affairs must approve any request to take more than 18 credit hours in one semester.
+In order to take more than 18 credit hours during a term, the Associate Dean of Academic Affairs must approve and sign the add form.
 Students who must work long hours during the regular school year should not attempt to carry a 15-hour academic load, and will need additional semesters to complete degree requirements.
 The recommended course load varies with the amount of each individual's outside employment, program requirements, and other time demands.